mindsdb/mindsdb/mindsdb/integrations/handlers/weaviate_handler/README.md

 * `weaviate_url`: url of the weaviate database
 * `weaviate_api_key`: API key to authenticate with weaviate (in case of cloud instance).
-* `persistence_directory`: directory to be used in case of local storage
+* `persist_directory`: directory to be used in case of local storage

 ### Creating connection